 When: Wednesdays, 5–10pm

-Every Sunday, between 10–4pm, the Arts Centre Melbourne’s front lawn transforms into a haven of unique, handcrafted art and craft goodies.
-Bring your sunnies and your grandma.
+Every Sunday, between 10–4pm, the Arts Centre Melbourne’s front lawn transforms into a sanctuary of unique, handcrafted art and craft treats.
+A classic Melbourne gem.

 Where: Arts Centre Melbourne Lawn